|My Oracle Support Help

-As of September 2008, My Oracle Support Community runs on Oracle WebCenter Interaction 10g R3.
+As of February 2014, My Oracle Support Community runs on the Jive Engage platform, version 5.0.5.

-Discussions: When asking a question using the discussions feature, provide all of the details that other members of the community need to understand your entry, including your database version, for example Oracle 10.2.0.4.
+Discussions: To create a discussion click the Create tab at the top of the page or the Start a Discussion option in the Actions region in the right hand column.
+When asking a question using the discussions feature, provide all of the details that other members of the community need to understand your entry, including your database version, for example Oracle 10.2.0.4.
 If you encounter a poorly worded question, provide suggestions to help the community member asking the question provide more clarity.

 Confidential or Proprietary Content: Other customers will see the information you post in My Oracle Support Community.
 Do not post any proprietary or confidential information.
 Also be careful not to disclose any sensitive information such as accounts, passwords, server IP addresses, and so on.